USA / USD

 Results of audits and other performance indicators enter the decision making progress.

-The QMS is fully integrated in strategic planning and other responsibilities of executives.
+The QMS is fully integrated into strategic planning and other responsibilities of executives.

 Top managers have a sufficient understanding of ISO 9001 requirements and their application.

 Every certification audit includes an (extensive) interview of one or more top managers.
 A bad performance during the interview not only jeopardizes successful certification but also embarrasses.
-Based on our experience it is wise to prepare top management well prior to the audit; an executive online course would be an excellent choice.
+Based on our experience it is wise to prepare top management well prior to the audit; a concise online course would be an excellent choice.

 There are certain elements of a quality management system where auditors often find problems.
 For example, one of the most common nonconformities is related to document control.
 Other common areas include internal audits and the effective correction of identified issues, management reviews and their adoption as a real management tool, calibration of monitoring and measuring equipment, and employees and their department metrics supporting the overall quality objectives.
 Below are a few preparation tips on how to prevent common nonconformities.